rahul38888/Modeling-Tool/README.md

 # Modeling-Tool
-A basic modeling tool with basic user interface.

-##This is 3D Modelling tool with basic Models Like Cube, Sphere, Cone, Torus, Teapot and Plane
+###This is 3D Modelling tool with basic Models Like Cube, Sphere, Cone, Torus, Teapot and Plane

 						% % ALL CONTROLES AND USERINTERFACE % %
 			1# DRAW OBJECTS